Alex Cooke

 Mississippi State University • March 2025

-M.S. thesis that uses tornado debris signature height, storm motion vectors, and population data to issue real-time guidance on issues PDS tornado warnings and tornado emergencies in order to reduce forecaster load in high-stress situations and increase warning accuracy.
+M.S. thesis that uses tornado debris signature height, storm motion vectors, and population data to estimate tornado intensity in real-time and leverage GIS population analysis.

 • Statistical Analysis of QLCS Tornado Environments in the Memphis County Warning Area